Pino Palladino: Career

-In 1988/89, Pino played on the Don Henley album The End of the Innocence playing on three tracks including the single "New York Minute".
+In 1988-1989, Palladino played on the Don Henley album The End of the Innocence on three tracks, including the single "New York Minute".
+In 1989 he participating in the recording of Ryuichi Sakamoto's album Beauty, and was part of the lineup who played with the Japanese musician at the Hammersmith Odeon in 1991.

-In 1991, he joined The Law with Paul Rodgers, formerly of Bad Company, and drummer Kenney Jones, who succeeded Keith Moon in The Who after Moon died, and recorded the album The Law.
+In 1990, he played on Mike Lindup's first solo album, Changes, with Dominic Miller on guitar and Manu Katché on drums.
+In 1991, he joined the Law with Paul Rodgers, formerly of Bad Company, and drummer Kenney Jones, who succeeded Keith Moon in the Who after Moon died, and recorded the album The Law.

-In the 1990s, Palladino alternated between fretless bass and fretted and 4-string and 6-string bass.
+In the 1990s, Palladino alternated between fretless bass and fretted 4-string and 6-string bass.
 He played with Melissa Etheridge, Richard Wright, Elton John, and Eric Clapton.

-He played on Mike Lindup's first solo album, Changes, with Dominic Miller on guitar and Manu Katché on drums.

-In 1999, he began working with Richard Ashcroft of The Verve on Ashcroft's debut solo album, Alone With Everybody.
+In 1999, he began working with Richard Ashcroft of the Verve on Ashcroft's debut solo album, Alone With Everybody.

+Also in the late 1990s, Palladino and the neo-soul artist D'Angelo developed a connection over their mutual love of Motown and other classic soul music.
+Palladino then became active in the Soulquarians, playing on the majority of their discography and serving as a member of the Soultronics touring band that supported D'Angelo's Voodoo tour.

+Palladino played with Simon and Garfunkel on their Old Friends reunion tour from 2003 to 2004.

-After The Who's bassist John Entwistle died the night before the start of their first tour in two years, Palladino became the band's bass guitarist on tour.
+After the Who's bassist John Entwistle died the night before the start of their first tour in two years, Palladino became the band's bass guitarist on tour.
 In 2006, he joined the remaining band members on their first album in twenty-four years, Endless Wire.
-He played with The Who at the Super Bowl XLIV half-time show in 2010 with Simon Townshend on guitar, Zak Starkey on drums, and John "Rabbit" Bundrick on keyboards.
-In 2012, he toured with The Who on their Quadrophenia revival.
-He stopped touring with The Who in 2016, but is still occasionally involved in studio sessions, appearing on their 2019 album titled Who.
+He played with the Who at the Super Bowl XLIV half-time show in 2010 with Simon Townshend on guitar, Zak Starkey on drums, and John "Rabbit" Bundrick on keyboards.
+In 2012, Palladino toured with the Who on their Quadrophenia revival.
+He stopped touring with the Who in 2016.
+However, Palladino is still occasionally involved in studio sessions; he appeared on their 2019 album titled Who.